-You have the experience to share, and you want to make sure that your resume tells a story that is going to help you land that job.
-In this episode, you'll learn about what to add to your resume, how to organize it, and how to really make it stand out from the stack of resumes.
+You have the experience, and you want to make sure your resume tells a story that will help you land that job.
+In this episode, you'll learn what to add to your resume, organize it, and make it stand out from the stack of resumes.

-In this episode you'll learn:
+In this episode, you'll learn:

-Be SMART with your teaching experiences descriptions.
+Be SMART with your teaching experience descriptions.

 S - Share a story

 A - Action words!
-Describe your experience: accommodated, prepared, developed, problem solved, maintained, and established
+Describe your experience: accommodated, prepared, developed, problem solved, maintained, and established.

 R - Review the job posting.
-Look at the job description and highlight the skills that they are looking for in that post.
+Look at the job description and highlight the skills they are looking for in that post.
 Show them that you are the BEST candidate for this job.

 T- Timing!
-Put on your resume under each teaching experience the time that you spent in that placement.
+Put on your resume under each teaching experience the time you spent in that placement.

 Be clear in your objectives.
 Be clear in your descriptions.

-Have a peer, family member, or professor read it over.
-The more eyes on this thing the better
+Have a peer, family member, or professor read it over—the more eyes on this thing, the better.

 Up next, do not use a template!
-Everyone else is using that template and you want to stand out from that stack of hundreds of resumes.
+Everyone else is using that template, and you want to stand out from that stack of hundreds of resumes.

-Create a Canva infographic, which looks really cool
+Create a Canva infographic that looks cool

-Keep it to one page.
+Please keep it to one page.